 Offsets used in the flue run can adversely affect the chimney's performance.
-Any bends used should be the minimum offset possible from the vertical (maximum permissible is 45) and no more than four offsets should be used in any one system.
+Any bends used should be the minimum offset possible from the vertical (maximum permissible is 45°) and no more than four offsets should be used in any one system.
 If bends are used then it may be necessary to increase the height of the chimney to counteract any detrimental effect they may have on the chimney draught.

-The chimney must be able to maintain a draught of 12 Pascal's.
+The chimney must be able to maintain a draught of 12 Pascals, with a tolerance of +/-2 Pascals.